 You can schedule a backup using the schedule backup feature on AOMEI Backupper.
 With this feature, you can easily backup files according to your timeframe without constant authorization.

-Event trigger is a feature we found useful on the Backupper software.
+The event trigger is a feature we found useful on the Backupper software.
 However, it is only available to users with Backupper's Professional plan.
 It is necessary to reduce the loss of files due to certain occurrences such as system failure.

 With the feature, the software can back up your files at specific events such as when: